BrandonTur90/MechaCar_Statistical_Analysis/README.md

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-According to the multiple r-sqaured value of 0.7149, this model has a predictive effectiveness of 71%.
+According to the multiple r-squared value of 0.7149, this model has a predictive effectiveness of 71%.
 There are obviously more factors not present in the dataset that can improve the model.

 ## Summary Statistics on Suspension Coils

-* The design specifications for the MechaCar suspension coils dicatate that the variance of the suspension coils must not exceed 100 PSI.
+* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 PSI.
 Does the data meet this design specification for all manufacturing lots in total and each lot individually?